awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-settings-viewing-advanced-security-metrics.md

-# Viewing Advanced Security Metrics<a name="user-pool-settings-viewing-advanced-security-metrics"></a>
+# Viewing advanced security metrics<a name="user-pool-settings-viewing-advanced-security-metrics"></a>

 Amazon Cognito publishes metrics for advanced security features to your account in Amazon CloudWatch\.
 The advanced security metrics are grouped together by risk level and also by request level\.